Last Updated on July 15, 2023 by GMC

 “I am the way and the truth and the life.
 No one comes to the Father except through me.”

 The Way is a Person whose very identity is “to” or “toward” another—God the Father.
-No one comes to the Father except through the Son because there is no other way.
 As Jesus repeated many times in the Gospel of St. John, “I am in the Father, and the Father is in me.”